prooph/proophessor/docs/tutorial/aggregate_dependencies.md

         //If the ERP system does not know the product an exception will be thrown here
         //which will stop the operation.
 The aggregate can not deal with that situation
-        //as this is one of these "this should never happen" situations
+        //as this is one of these "this should never happen" situations.
         //If we want an unbreakable domain model we would need to talk to the business
         //and work out a failover plan triggered by a UnknownProductAddedToBasket event.
         $productStock = $ERP->getProductStock($productId);